FallenAstaroth/stink/docs/en.md

 8. Showing a window with a fake error.
 9. Execution without creating any files.
 10. Downloading and launching files by link.
+11. Stopping work on virtual machines and when trying to debug.

 ## Example usage
 ### Standard